j3k0/pentapi/README.md

 Install
 -------

+In order to run Pentapi, you need a web server with PHP enabled, with PHP's `exec()` function available.

-Download pentapi from [here](https://github.com/j3k0/pentapi), and pentobi from [there](http://sourceforge.net/p/pentobi/code/ci/master/tree/).
+DDownload pentapi from [here](https://github.com/j3k0/pentapi), and pentobi from [there](http://sourceforge.net/p/pentobi/code/ci/master/tree/).

 Compile pentobi's GTP engine: